Revitalize 8 Street SW Project

 Explore the design

-Through our process of reviewing contemporary polices and standards, engaging with the public, and technical analysis of current site conditions, we have defined several recommendations to guide the design of 8 Street S.W.
-These recommendations are provided to ensure that we deliver a safe, equitable, and beautiful street.
+Through the process of reviewing contemporary polices and standards, engaging with the public, and technical analysis of current site conditions, the project team defined several recommendations to guide the design of 8 Street S.W.
+These recommendations were provided to ensure that we deliver a safe, equitable, and beautiful street.

 Creating a street for all